KubangPawis/KubangPawis/README.md

 # 💫 About Me:
+Hey!
+I’m **Lance**—a 4th-year CS student specializing in **Data Science** from the Philippines.
+I love turning messy, real-world data into decisions, prototypes, and simple tools people actually use.
+I learn fast, document as I go, and I’m happiest when I’m shipping something useful.

-👋 Hi, I’m Lance—4th-year CS (Data Science)<br>🎯 Building a career in data science for real-world impact<br>📚 Lifelong learner who shares what I learn<br>🏅 I love a good challenge—joined (and won) coding & data comps<br>💪 Currently sharpening skills via personal + commissioned projects
+🎓 Focus: machine learning, analytics, and a bit of data engineering (Python/R/SQL) 🧠 Lifelong learner who shares notes and iterations
+🏁 I love a good challenge—joined (and won) coding & data competitions 🚀 Currently: polishing personal builds and delivering a few commissioned projects 🤝 I enjoy teaming up with domain experts to turn ideas into working products

+Lately I’ve been exploring RAG systems, demand forecasting, and clean data storytelling—the kind that moves a metric, not just a chart.
+If that’s your vibe too, feel free to reach out.
+Always down to collaborate or chat about cool data problems!

 ## 🌐 Socials: